 Needless to say, it received a lot of backlashes, especially from millennials, whose consideration of buying from Pepsi was at the lowest even one year after the ad was released.
 Moreover, in July 2017, Pepsi’s brand perception level hit the lowest it had in the previous eight years!

-Moral: If you want to contribute to a social cause, educate yourself about it first.
+Moral: If you want to contribute to a social cause, help the cause not just your bottom line.